coxryan/UnifiedPredictiveAlgorithm/development.md

 ## Current Issues & Focus Areas *(updated 2025-09-21)*

 - **Week 5 market coverage**: FanDuel returns limited spreads early in the week.
-We now merge new pulls with existing `market_debug.csv`; monitor `market_predictions_backfill.json` to ensure previously played games retain bookmaker lines and synthetic rate stays ≤ 5%.
+We now merge new pulls with existing `market_debug`; monitor `market_predictions_backfill.json` to ensure previously played games retain bookmaker lines and synthetic rate stays ≤ 5%.
 - **Manual workflow toggles**: Caching and backtest are disabled by default.
 When re-enabled for investigations, confirm toggle values in the workflow run summary and reset them to `false` afterwards.
 - **Schedule freshness**: Early-week runs can lag if CFBD throttles.
 Keep an eye on the validation check (`schedule stale`) and bump `FORCE_REFRESH_*` envs for a one-off retry if needed.